7 strategies to improve employee burnout

 - Reduced professional efficacy

-What is the impact on organizations?
+What is the impact of employee burnout on organizations?

-Not only is burnout costly—an estimated $190 billion per year in health-care spending—but the ripple effect is staggering.
+Not only is employee burnout costly—an estimated $190 billion per year in health-care spending—but the ripple effect is staggering.
 Organizations site decreased productivity, reduced quality of work, and higher turnover, putting employee retention at high risk.
 It’s important to note that recovering from burnout can take a few months, to over a year.

 The good news?
 There are practical measures organizations can take to improve employee health and employee engagement in health and wellness benefits.

-Here are 7 strategies to improve employee health and well-being
+7 strategies to improve employee burnout

 1. Prioritize employee self-care and mental health